startreedata/pinot-recipes/recipes/null-values/README.md

-# JSON Unnest - Rename Fields
+# Handle null values

-> In this recipe we'll learn how to rename fields when unnesting/exploding values in nested JSON documents.
+> In this recipe we'll learn how to work with null values in Apache Pinot.

 <table>
   <tr>